 Anachronism Stew: Mild version.
-The series takes place in the early 1990s, but the computers they use are pretty darn 2000s-esque, and the Gray Foxes use EOTech sights.
+The series takes place in the early 1990s, but the computers they use are pretty darn 2000s-esque, and the Gray Foxes use EOTech sights (first introduced in the mid to late 1990s).
 A few weapons in Hotel Moscow's small arms arsenal are actually made in the late 1990s to the mid 2000s.

 Later used completely straight in the "Baile de la Muerte" arc.
 Most, or all of the Black Ops unit are wearing ballistic vests, most likely with trauma plates.
 Not one of them manages to stop the black powder sabot flechette rounds fired from a musket by Roberta.

 Authority Equals Asskicking: Balalaika and Mr. Chang are the heads of their groups, and among the most lethal people in the series, and Dutch is shown to kick much ass in his own time.
 Also subverted, in that Roberta and Ginji are even deadlier than just about anyone else in the series...and have jobs as a maid and a manservant street vendor respectively.
 Also subverted in the case of the bosses of Colombian Cartel and Sicilian Mafia, who end up as mere Mooks compared to the protagonists or major villains, though they don't have very much authority to begin with.

 Let's play it safe and go with everyone that has dialogue, barring mooks and other cannon fodder.
 This even includes the pacifist Rock, who is able to argue with some of the most psychotically violent characters on the show, and not get killed.
 Sometimes he even wins.